rschristopher/ischristtrue.com/src/modern-views/free-will.md

 https://people.cs.ksu.edu/~bbp9857/calvinism.html

-Either Calvin and the reformers were wrong, or John Chrysostom and the church fathers were wrong.
+Either John Calvin and the reformers were wrong, or John Chrysostom and the church fathers were wrong.
 This parallels a 7th century debate